isomerpages/pmo-nccs/_singapores-climate-action/singapore-and-international-efforts.md

 On 18 February 2022, Singapore announced that it will raise its ambition to achieve net zero emissions by or around mid-century.
 The government will consult closely with industry and citizen stakeholder groups to firm up and finalise Singapore’s plans before making a formal revision of the LEDS later in 2022.

+Since April 2022, under the Singapore Green Plan 2030, the Government has engaged more than 1,700 members of the public and stakeholders on Singapore's climate ambition.
+Across these various engagements, there was agreement on the need for Singapore to increase its climate ambition.

+In October 2022, Singapore announced that it will raise its national climate target to achieve net zero emissions by 2050 as part of its LEDS.
+It will also reduce emissions to around 60MtCO<sub>2</sub>e in 2030 after peaking emissions earlier as part of its 2030 NDC.
+These are contingent on technological maturity and effective international cooperation.
+Singapore's ability to fulfill these pledges, like all Parties, will depend on the continued international commitment by Parties to the Paris Agreement and their climate pledges.

 Read more about [Singapore’s climate actions](https://www.nccs.gov.sg/singapores-climate-action/mitigation-efforts/).

 **Promoting International Co-operation on Climate Change**